SSU-CS/style-guide/docs/cpp.md

     ```

 ### Use curly braces around all blocks
-Although C/C++ permits the elision of curly braces in cases where the body if-statement or loop consists of a single statement, we require that every block (no matter the number of statements) be enclosed inside curly braces on a new line.
+Although C/C++ permits the omission of curly braces in cases where the body if-statement or loop consists of a single statement, we require that every block (no matter the number of statements) be enclosed inside curly braces on a new line.

 ???+ example